 View the full facilities available through the Zero to Five Food Industry Centre Virtual Tours

 The flagship of the centre is the newly built Food Industry Centre, which boasts food processing facilities, test and development kitchens, a sensory evaluation suite and training facilities for food scientists, dieticians’ and nutritionists alike.

 Dieticians’ and Public Health Nutritionists in particular benefit from the opportunity to develop practical food skills such as estimation of portion size and nutrient content of typical foods in the specially designed practice kitchens.

 Other science laboratories, including microbiology and chemical analysis facilities and the sports physiology laboratory are equipped with a wide range of analytical equipment, which allows you to master a number of techniques for research purposes or in readiness for employment.

 Food Safety and Nutrition Research Group is Internationally recognised for its work in food safety management, including HACCP developments, food and food premises hygiene and decontamination.
 The group comprises microbiologists, biochemists, nutritionists and psychologists work together to provide a holistic approach to the needs of the food industry and the consumer.

 The Research group has a strong track record in research in consumer behaviour (across a range of demographic and age groups, including older adults and carers of young children & babies), food manufacturing and the food supply chain.
 The staff have specialist knowledge in may industry sectors and have undertaken extensive knowledge transfer activities, have strong SME links and deliver engaged research with its partners.
 Many projects and consultancy activities involve SMEs within Wales and beyond.

 The School is a member of Campden BRI and the European Association for Integrating Food Science and Engineering Knowledge into the Food Chain (ISEKI).

-Our staff profiles are currently being updated for the 2014/15 Academic Year and will be available soon.
+Our staff profiles are currently being updated and will be available soon.